A lower bound on the saturation number and a strengthening for triangle-free graphs: Lower bounds for triangle-free graphs and saturation numbers of trees with small diameter

 \subsection{Double stars}

 We detour here from our regularly scheduled programming to examine the saturation numbers of diameter-$3$ trees.
-In particular, we show that for unbalanced double stars, Lemma~\ref{lem:trianglefreepart1} is tight up to an additive constant.
-For positive integers $s$ and $t$ with $s \leq t$, let $S_{s,t}$ denote the tree obtained from two stars, one of order $s$ and one of order $t$, by connecting their central vertices with an edge (see Figure~\ref{subfig:doublestar}).
-Note that, for $H = S_{s,t}$, we have $k_0 = s-1$, $k_1 = 1$, $k_0' = t - 1$, and $k_1' = t$.
+In particular, we prove that Lemma~\ref{lem:trianglefreepart1} is tight up to an additive constant for unbalanced double stars.
+Given positive integers $s$ and $t$ with $s \leq t$, let $S_{s,t}$ denote the tree obtained from two stars $K_{1, s-1}$ and $K_{1,t-1}$ by connecting their central vertices with an edge (see Figure~\ref{subfig:doublestar}).
+Note that, for $H = S_{s,t}$, we have $k_0 = s-1$, $k_1 = 1$, $k_0' = t - 1$, and $k_1' = t$. {Further, every edge minimizing $\wt_0$ has a degree-$s$ endpoint with a neighbor of degree $t$.}

-Faudree, Faudree, Gould, and Jacobson determined the saturation numbers of balanced double stars up to an additive constant and provided bounds for unbalanced double stars. \begin{thm}[\cite{faudree2009saturation}] For $n \geq s^3$,
+Faudree, Faudree, Gould, and Jacobson determined the saturation numbers of balanced double stars up to an additive constant and provided bounds for unbalanced double stars: \begin{thm}[\cite{faudree2009saturation}] For $n \geq s^3$,

 \end{thm}

 In the following theorem, we use Lemma~\ref{lem:trianglefreepart1} and a construction resembling Figure~\ref{subfig:doublestarsat} to determine the saturation numbers of unbalanced double stars up to an additive constant.
 Later, in Corollary~\ref{cor:doublestar} of Section~\ref{subsec:trianglefree_highdegnbr}, we show that the additive constant in the lower bound can be improved to match certain cases of the upper bound construction when $n$ is sufficiently large.